MARKETING

 Improve Your Website with Analytics

 Website optimization is difficult if you don’t know what to optimize.
-With data analytics tools, such as Google Analytics, Abralytics, Power BI, and Apache Spark, you can easily include behavioral data into your website design and introduce it into your workflow.
+With data analytics tools, such as Google Analytics, Abralytics (a google analytics alternative), Power BI, and Apache Spark, you can easily include behavioral data into your website design and introduce it into your workflow.
 As a result, you’ll build a more optimized experience for your users.

 And once you see that one page is more prone to success than other web pages, you may replicate the design or content into your site to build and maintain an effective business website.